switchcollab/Switch-Bots-Python-Library/docs/docs/fundamentals/bots.md

 ## Register bot commands

-**In order to be able to use the bot commands, you need to register them with the `register_command` method of the app.** This method accepts a list of `BotCommand` objects.
+**In order to be able to use the bot commands, you need to register them with the `set_bot_commands` method of the app.** This method accepts a list of `BotCommand` objects.

 ```python
 from swibots import BotApp, BotCommand